chgdevtest/testpage/README.md

 4. Create a page that looks like Layout.png.

+5. Create front-end validation on the form to not allow emplty fields.

+6. On a successful submission, launch a modal message that says "Thanks you."

 5. This page should be responsive, we will be testing in Chrome for desktop, iPad and iPhone devices.

 6. Use arial for all fonts, use best guess for font sizes (doesn't need to be exact)